ohaynold/artaf/README.md

 options:
-  -h, --help       show this help message and exit --config CONFIG  select a configuration to run in --run_coverage   produce a code coverage report from a linear run, not tests
+  -h, --help       show this help message and exit --config CONFIG  select a configuration to run in
 ```

 ## Configurations provided